X

 His strikeouts have come from an unusual deployment of his pitches.
 His two primary pitches, sweeper and sinker, have relatively low swinging-strike rates.
 However, his curveball and his four-seamer serve as his swing-and-miss weapons, with respective 19.6% and 17.1% swinging-strike rates.

 Fantasy managers may be hesitant to trust a fantasy prospect for the playoffs, even if they are top-tier.
 McLean proved himself at both Double-A Binghamton and Triple-A Syracuse this season, and that has continued with the Mets.
-His next matchup will be a tougher one at the Tigers, but I would be comfortable giving him the nod based on his stellar couple of starts.
+His next matchup will be a tougher one against the Tigers, but I would be comfortable giving him the nod based on his stellar couple of starts.

 Fantasy Baseball Hitter Faller